Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-proxy.md

 ![](/resources/docs/proget-nuget-connecttoorg.png){height="" width="50%"}

 Select "No, Create One Feed", as we will only need a single feed to proxy NuGet packages.

-## Step 2: Name your Feed

 Now you will need to name the feed.
 For this example, we will name it `public-nuget`, and then click "Create Feed".

 ![](/resources/docs/proget-nuget-onefeedname.png){height="" width="50%"}